 Perry Smith’s most infamous statement about the crime, “I thought he was a very nice gentleman.
 Soft-spoken.
 I thought so right up to the moment I cut his throat.”

 Dick had been fed some gossip by an inmate friend, that Herbert Clutter (John McLiam) a wealthy farmer keeps a fortune, $10,000 stashed in his safe at the house.
 The two decide that it would be an easy job to grab the loot and head for Mexico, leaving their hard lives behind them.
 What becomes a spiraling coil of nerves, is fed from both Perry’s apprehension about the plot working and Dick’s cock sure attitude.
 In the twist of fate, it is Perry’s growing inner aggression that becomes the catalyst for the final annihilation of the family.
-Though Dick acts the part of punk, saying ‘No Witnesses he is not only priming Perry to be the one to have blood on his hands but by this time it is Perry who at first seems hesitant and adverse to violence, explodes in cold nuclear fission of seemingly senseless bloodshed.
+Though Dick acts the part of punk, saying ‘No Witnesses he is not only priming Perry to be the one to have blood on his hands but by this time it is Perry who at first seems hesitant and adverse to violence, explodes in the cold nuclear fission of seemingly senseless bloodshed.

-The way In Cold Blood is constructed, it begins to release the tightly wound coil as the two draw nearer to the Clutter home, we are introduced to this clean cut American family in their daily life, in the light of the day, showing the family as an ordinary close and loving bunch right before they are about to be slaughtered.
+The way In Cold Blood is constructed, it begins to release the tightly wound coil as the two draw nearer to the Clutter home, we are introduced to this clean-cut American family in their daily life, in the light of the day, showing the family as an ordinary close and loving bunch right before they are about to be slaughtered.
 By the time the two men arrive, it is the dark and ominous shadow of night cloaking the ranch.
 Perry and Dick begin to wrangle the family bringing the men down to the basement tied up.
-But it is the day after the murders once the police arrive and told later on in flashback that we get hints of the savagery, that we could only imagine was about to happen the night before.
+But it is the day after the murders once the police arrive and are told later on in flashback that we get hints of the savagery, that we could only imagine was about to happen the night before.

 The Kansas police begin their search in vain, as Perry and Dick make it to Mexico to hide out.
-Dick who is interested in partying with the senóritas Perry living half in surreal flashbacks to his bleak beginnings as a child with several siblings and his mother a beautiful Native American woman who liked her alcohol and other young men and committed suicide.
-His brutal father who drew a shot gun on him and chased him out of the house.
-Perry had a grim, sad and claustrophobic life, and thus he fantasizes.
+Dick who is interested in partying with the senóritas Perry lives half in surreal flashbacks to his bleak beginnings as a child with several siblings and his mother a beautiful Native American woman who liked her alcohol and other young men and committed suicide.
+His brutal father drew a shotgun on him and chased him out of the house.
+Perry had a grim, sad, and claustrophobic life, and thus he fantasizes.
 Perry makes a reference to digging for gold just like Humphrey Bogart in The Treasure of the Sierra Madra 1947.
-The irony of him finding empty bottles in the dessert that only yield a few cents, which he shares with a young homeless boy and his grandfather is a particularly humanizing scene in the midst of the fatalistic outcome that is inevitable.
+The irony of him finding empty bottles in the desert that only yield a few cents, which he shares with a young homeless boy and his grandfather is a particularly humanizing scene in the midst of the fatalistic outcome that is inevitable.
 Perry never meant to amount to anything but a lost dreamer with no home.

 Not only is Perry a dreamer, but Dick is an egomaniac and also has delusions of grandeur.
-Once the two figure on having to come back to Nevada in order to get some cash, they are quickly picked up by the authorities and charged with the murders.
+Once the two figure out having to come back to Nevada in order to get some cash, they are quickly picked up by the authorities and charged with the murders.
 Soon after, they realized they will be facing the death penalty.

 Once again, Jürgen Müller-“The contradictions of the characters give the audience an inkling of what might have led to this senseless act of ultra violence.”